 Since 1976, the Resource Conservation and Recovery Act (RCRA) has required that a manifest accompany the movement of a hazardous waste from its point of origin (aka: the generator) to the hazardous waste management facility that’s legally “permitted” by the EPA to provide for its hazardous waste disposal (aka: the destination facility).
+What would an E-Manifest look like?

 This manifest, completed by the generator, indelibly attaches a defined hazardous waste to your enterprise as it migrates from your site toward the hazardous waste management facility that will ultimately process it—along with all the legal, financial, and social liabilities that are endemic to hazardous material removal.